0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 OMG, this ice cream is *so rich*.
 This was the creamiest ice cream I've tasted since I visited the [D Dutchmen Dairy](http://www.dutchmendairy.ca/) many many many years ago, tucked away in the middle of nowhere in British Columbia.
 While the cone I had during that visit remains the most amazing ice cream I've ever had, this is a close second.

-## Saturday: Fairmount and St-Viateur Bagels, more Chez Claudette
+## Saturday: Fairmount and St-Viateur Bagels, Fine Dining at Bistro L'Entrepont, and more Chez Claudette

 ![garlic and "power" bagels from fairmount bagel](/food/foodventures/images/fairmount-bagels.jpg){:width="60%"}{: .image-left}